trailblazer/trailblazer.github.io/gems/reform/api.md

     form.options_for(:title) # => {:readable=>true, :coercion_type=>String}

 Note that Reform renames some options (e.g. `:type` internally becomes `:coercion_type`).
 Those names are private API and might be changed without deprecation.

-## Dirty Tracker

-Every form tracks changes in `#validate` and allows to check if a particular property value has changed using `#changed?`.

-    form.title => "Button Up"

-    form.validate("title" => "Just Kiddin'")
-    form.changed?(:title) #=> true

-When including `Sync::SkipUnchanged`, the form won't assign unchanged values anymore in `#sync`.

-## Deserializing and Population

-A form object is just a twin.
-In `validate`, a representer is used to deserialize the incoming hash and populate the form twin graph.
-This means, you can use any representer you like and process data like JSON or XML, too.

-Representers can be inferred from the contract automatically using `Disposable::Schema`.
-You may then extend your representer with hypermedia, etc. in order to render documents.
-Check out the Trailblazer book (chapter Hypermedia APIs) for a full explanation.

-You can even write your own deserializer code in case you dislike Representable.

-    class AlbumForm < Reform::Form
-      # ..

-      def deserialize!(document)
-        hash = YAML.parse(document)

-        self.title  = hash[:title]
-        self.artist = Artist.new if hash[:artist]
-      end
-    end

-The decoupling of deserializer and form object is one of the main reasons I wrote Reform 2.